FOdeks/devops-fully-automated/README.md

     Fork GitHub Repository by using the existing repo "devops-fully-automated" (https://github.com/cvamsikrishna11/devops-fully-automated)
     - Go to GitHub (github.com)
     - Login to your GitHub Account
-    - **Fork repository "devops-fully-automated" (https://github.com/cvamsikrishna11/devops-fully-automated) & name it "devops-fully-automated"**
+    - **Fork repository "devops-fully-automated"** (https://github.com/cvamsikrishna11/devops-fully-automated) **& name it "devops-fully-automated"**
-    - Clone your newly created repo to your local
+    - Clone your newly created repo to your local drive

 2) ###### Jenkins/Maven/Ansible
-    - Create an **Amazon Linux 2 VM** instance and call it "Jenkins"
+    - Create an **Amazon Linux 2 VM** instance and call it "jenkins"
     - Instance type: t2.large
-    - Security Group (Open): 8080, 9100 and 22 to 0.0.0.0/0
+    - Security Group (Open): 8080, 9100 and 22 to 0.0.0.0/0 (Jenkins port - 8080; Prometheus will connect to Node Exporter using TCP port 9100.
+Node Exporter is a Prometheus exporter for server level and OS level metrics with configurable metric collectors.
+It helps us in measuring various server resources such as RAM, disk space, and CPU utilization; SSH port - 22)
     - Key pair: Select or create a new keypair
-    - **Attach Jenkins server with IAM role having "AdministratorAccess"**
+    - **Attach jenkins server with IAM role having "AdministratorAccess"**
     - User data (Copy the following user data): https://github.com/cvamsikrishna11/devops-fully-automated/blob/installations/jenkins-maven-ansible-setup.sh
     - Launch Instance
     - After launching this Jenkins server, attach a tag as **Key=Application, value=jenkins**

 3) ###### SonarQube
-    - Create an Create an **Ubuntu 20.04** VM instance and call it "SonarQube"
+    - Create an Create an **Ubuntu 20.04** VM instance and call it "sonarqube"
     - Instance type: t2.medium
-    - Security Group (Open): 9000, 9100 and 22 to 0.0.0.0/0
+    - Security Group (Open): 9000, 9100 and 22 to 0.0.0.0/0 (SonarQube port - 9000)
     - Key pair: Select or create a new keypair
     - User data (Copy the following user data): https://github.com/cvamsikrishna11/devops-fully-automated/blob/installations/sonarqube-setup.sh
     - Launch Instance

 4) ###### Nexus
-    - Create an **Amazon Linux 2** VM instance and call it "Nexus"
+    - Create an **Amazon Linux 2** VM instance and call it "nexus"
     - Instance type: t2.medium
-    - Security Group (Open): 8081, 9100 and 22 to 0.0.0.0/0
+    - Security Group (Open): 8081, 9100 and 22 to 0.0.0.0/0 (Nexus port - 8081)
     - Key pair: Select or create a new keypair
     - User data (Copy the following user data): https://github.com/cvamsikrishna11/devops-fully-automated/blob/installations/nexus-setup.sh
     - Launch Instance

 5) ###### EC2 (Dev/Stage/Prod)
-    - Create 6 **Amazon Linux 2** VM instances
+    - Create 3 **Amazon Linux 2** VM instances and call it "web-server-"
     - Instance type: t2.micro
     - Security Group (Open): 8080, 9100 and 22 to 0.0.0.0/0
     - Key pair: Select or create a new keypair
     - User data (Copy the following user data): https://github.com/cvamsikrishna11/devops-fully-automated/blob/installations/deployment-servers-setup.sh
-    - Launch Instance
+    - Launch Instance (rename the instances; **append dev/stage/prod to "web-server-" for each instance**)
-    - After launching this Jenkins servers, attach a tag as **Key=Environment, value=dev/stage/prod** (out of 6, each 2 instances could be tagged as one env)
+    - After launching this Jenkins servers, attach a tag as **Key=Environment, value=dev/stage/prod** (each instance should be tagged as one environment)

 6) ###### Prometheus
-    - Create Amazon Linux 2 VM instance and call it "Prometheus"
+    - Create Amazon Linux 2 VM instance and call it "prometheus"
     - Instance type: t2.micro
-    - Security Group (Open): 9090 and 22 to 0.0.0.0/0
+    - Security Group (Open): 9090 and 22 to 0.0.0.0/0 (Prometheus port - 9090)
     - Key pair: Select or create a new keypair
     - **Attach Jenkins server with IAM role having "AmazonEC2ReadOnlyAccess"**
     - User data (Copy the following user data): https://github.com/cvamsikrishna11/devops-fully-automated/blob/installations/prometheus-setup.sh
     - Launch Instance

 7) ###### Grafana
-    - Create an **Ubuntu 20.04** VM instance and call it "Grafana"
+    - Create an **Ubuntu 20.04** VM instance and call it "grafana"
     - Instance type: t2.micro
-    - Security Group (Open): 3000 and 22 to 0.0.0.0/0
+    - Security Group (Open): 3000 and 22 to 0.0.0.0/0 (Grafana port - 3000)
     - Key pair: Select or create a new keypair
     - User data (Copy the following user data): https://github.com/cvamsikrishna11/devops-fully-automated/blob/installations/grafana-setup.sh
     - Launch Instance